Skip Navigation

 Harrison

-Harrison is a sophomore majoring in environmental studies and minoring in biology.
-He is also a part of the fast-track MBA program specializing in innovation.
-He is interested in pursuing a career in ecological genetics.
-He has held the leadership position of vice president of the English honor society at his high school, and is currently equipment manager of Crew at Stony Brook University.
+Harrison is a sophomore majoring in Environmental Studies and minoring in Biology.
+He is also a part of the MBA program fast-track specializing in innovation.
+He is interested in pursuing a career in ecology, environmental engineering, and GIS mapping.
+At his high school, he previously held down the vice president role for the English Honor Society.
+Today, he’s up Monday through Friday at the crack of dawn for daily practice as equipment manager of Crew at Stony Brook University.
 He also wrote an Op-Ed piece for the LiveOakCS.com blog page regarding environmental ownership.
+If you ask him what song he’s listening to, it's probably by John Mayer.

 Jackie